 The idea that selves aren’t real finds its home not just in Buddhism but in cognitive science where we all suffer a “user illusion” the sense that we’re real when really we’re just elaborate banks of physiochemical switches, more elaborate but fundamentally no different from any other physical phenomena.
 We are like computers, which aren’t any more selves than we are.

-We use nouns to identify impermanent things all the time, identified by the work they do, for example rocks for the work they do on our shins if we bump into them.
-The interesting question (I address elsewhere) is how systems of impermanent interaction produce things and what distinguishes self-ish things from non-selfish things.
+We use nouns to identify impermanent things all the time, identified by the work they do — for example, rocks for the work they do on our shins if we bump into them.
+The interesting question is how systems of impermanent interaction produce things and what distinguishes "self-ish" things from non-selfish things.

-8. There’s a way to escape ego: There is—of course.
-Just kill yourself.
-But short of that there’s no escaping it.
-There’s toning it down or re-tuning it so you do less work on your own behalf but as long as you’re alive you’re working for yourself and it does no good to pretend otherwise.
+8. There’s a way to escape ego: You and your ego are married for life – 'til death do you part.
+There’s toning it down or re-tuning it so you do less work on your own behalf, but as long as you’re alive, you’re working for yourself and it does no good to pretend otherwise.

-When I describe these ten as myths, obviously I’m not the last word on what’s true and what isn’t.
-That would be egoistical. ;-) But this is my ego’s opinion about ego after thinking about it a long while and in collaboration with others who think about it with peculiar attention to the consequences of believing what we believe.
+When I describe these 10 as myths, obviously I’m not the last word on what’s true and what isn’t.
+That would be egotistical. ;-) But this is my ego’s opinion about ego after thinking about it a long while and in collaboration with others who think about it with peculiar attention to the consequences of believing what we believe.